 March: Worm Moon

-The Full Moon in March is the Worm Moon.
+The Full Moon in March is the Worm Moon, and it is usually considered the last Full Moon of winter.
 It is also called Lenten Moon, Crow Moon, Crust Moon, Chaste Moon, Sugar Moon, and Sap Moon.
-It's the last Full Moon before the vernal equinox.

 For millennia, people across Europe, as well as Native American tribes, named the months after features they associated with the Northern Hemisphere seasons, and many of these names are very similar or identical.